 The traits that make an individual plant influential depended on the time period (Table 6, Table 7).
 There was no contribution of the floral neighbourhood to degree centrality or eigancentrality.
 In the early and mid-time periods, eigancentrality increases with floral display size, however it decreases with floral display size in the later time periods.
 A similar trend occurs with degree centrality; however, the slope is less steep.

 The probability of an individual plant having a betweenness measure greater than one increased with floral number and shrub density, even when the number of visits was included in the model.
 There’s an interaction of shrub density and time for betweeness – this model is barely different than the non-interactive model.
 (Table and Figure 8).
 According to the interactive model, individual plants growing is denser neighbourhoods, later in the study time (ie at declining densities) are more important for connecting the parts of the network.
+Reasonable right!

 Plant-plant modules

-At all three time periods, the plant-plant networks were modular. (early: 0.305, mid: 0.379, later: 0.362).
+At all time periods, the plant-plant networks were modular. (early: 0.305, mid: 0.379, later: 0.362).
 Z-scores (50.09, 78.77, 66.4).
 The traits that influence modularity differ between the time period.
 Both levels of floral density differed.
 (Table 8).
 Shrub density was important early on to modularity, whereas floral display size was important in the middle, and neither were important later on.
+Got ya – how do modules advance findings?

 Discussion: